Adam Erdmann Trčka of Lípa

 Adam Erdmann Trčka of Lípa (Adam Erdmann Trčka z Lípy, Adam Erdmann Trčka von Lípa; 1599 – 25 February 1634) was a Bohemian nobleman and lieutenant field marshal, who fought during the course of the Thirty Years' War.
 He became a close associate of Imperial Generalissimo Albrecht von Wallenstein.
-He was killed along with other loyal officers and Wallenstein himself, in the so-called Eger Bloodbath, a culmination of the internal purge within the Holy Roman army.
+He was killed along with other loyal officers in an assassination plot of Wallenstein.

 Biography

 Adam was born in 1599, to Rudolf Trčka and Marie Magdalene of Lobkowicz.
 The Trčka and Lobkowicz families were two of the most powerful Bohemian noble families at the time, making him the heir of vast estates.
 Those included Lipnice, Vlašim, Pelhřimov, Louňovice, Mladá Vožice, Heřmanův Městec, Říčany, Světlá, Habry, Želiv, Chotěboř, Opočno, Třebechovice, Polná, Smidary and Kounice.
 The Trčkas supported the Bohemian Estates at the outbreak of the Bohemian Revolt in 1618, without directly taking part in the fighting.
 In the aftermath of the defeat of the rebels, numerous Trčka family estates were confiscated.
 Trčka entered the ranks of the Imperial army in 1626.
 On 28 August 1627, Trčka married Maximiliana von Harrach, the daughter of Karl von Harrach, Imperial privy councilor and one of the emperor's most influential advisors.
 Maximiliana's sisters were married to count Max of Waldstein-Wartenberg and Imperial Generalissimo Albrecht von Wallenstein respectively.
 He then converted from Utraquism to Catholicism, securing his position at the forefront of Bohemia's political elite during the contemporary recatholicization campaign in Bohemia.
 His parents followed his example, taking back their lost estates.
 Nevertheless, his mother Marie Magdalene continued to practise Utraquism in secret.